timigod/api_doc/source/protocol/drone_charging.html.md

 requests.post("discovery_endpoint_here", data=payload)
 ```

-In response, a charging station might send back a bid with a price per kWh, and the full details of the services it offers.
+In response, a charging station might send back a bid with a price per kWh.

 > Bid